supernalintelligence/awesome-architecture-stack/README.md

 ## License

-CC0 1.0 Universal (Public Domain)
+MIT License - Copyright (c) 2025 Supernal Intelligence

-You can copy, modify, distribute this guide without asking permission.
+You can copy, modify, distribute, and use commercially.
+Just keep the copyright notice.

 ---